 Shoe Lacing Number Facts

 Cardboard shoes made from an old pizza box were created to work on addition facts.
 Math facts were placed on the left side of each shoe and the answers to the facts were placed right.
 Shoelace holes were placed below each number fact.
-Two additional holes were punch at the bottom of each column to act as a starting place for lacing through the facts.
+Two additional holes were punched at the bottom of each column to act as a starting place for lacing through the facts.

 Uppercase to Lowercase Letter Lacing